A flux-based HDG method: A flux-based HDG formulation

-where $u_{h0} := u_h - \overline{u}_h$.
-Note that $u_{h0}$ has been determined by \eqref{localprob-nauman}.
+where $u_{h0} := u_h - \overline{u}_h$ and we note that $u_{h0}$ has been determined by \eqref{localprob-naumann}.
 We will show that the global problem is well posed.
-To this end, we first prove the following inf-sup condition. \begin{theorem} There exists a positive real constant $C$ such that, for all $\overline{w} \in P_0(\E_h)$,
+To this end, we first prove the following inf-sup condition. \begin{theorem} There exists a positive constant $C$ such that

 \end{theorem} \begin{proof} For $\overline{w} \in P_0(\T_h)$ with $\overline{w} \neq 0$, we define $\rr = \jump{\overline{w}}$.
 Then, it follows that